cewing/cf-uge/source/travelling.rst

     .. container::

-        By default, it shows the names of items in your *present working directory* in alphabetical order
+        By default, it shows the names of items in your *current working directory* in alphabetical order

         By providing the command with *flags*, we can modify that